Touched by an Angel: Awards

 The series was nominated for eleven Primetime Emmy Awards between 1997 and 2000, including two nominations each for Downey and Reese in the Outstanding Lead Actress in a Drama Series and Outstanding Supporting Actress in a Drama Series categories, respectively.
 It was also nominated for three Golden Globe Awards, two in 1998 and 1999 for Downey for Best Performance by an Actress in a TV-Series - Drama, and one in 1998 for Reese for Best Performance by an Actress in a Supporting Role in a Series even though the series was never able to secure either award.
 Marc Lichtman was awarded five BMI Film and Television Awards for "Television Music" in 1997, 1998, 1999, 2000, and 2001 for his work as the series composer.

 In popular culture

 Maria Bamford imitated Monica on the track "Touched by an Angel" on her Burning Tours album.

 It was also spoofed on MadTV as "Touched by an Atheist" on an episode guest starring comedian George Carlin.

 It was also spoofed on the Family Guy episode "Ready, Willing and Disabled".

 Weird Al Yankovic's take on Eminem's "Lose Yourself", called "Couch Potato", changed the title to Touched by an Uncle.

-It was parodied in the Birdgirl episode "Thirdgirl".
+The theme song and intro were parodied in the Birdgirl episode "Thirdgirl".